 Phoenix, AZ 85001

-With Jet, you can!
-If you elect to cancel your bond, you will need to notify Jet in writing.
-We will notify ADOT of your intent to cancel, which will begin the 60-day period in which ADOT is required to hold the bond until cancellation is final, per the AZ Revised Statute Section 28-4362.
-During this 60-day period, the obligation to ADOT still stands and you (and Jet) are still responsible for any claims.
+It's a definite possibility.
+If you elect to cancel your bond, you will need to notify Jet via email at [email protected].
+We will notify the Department of Transportation of your intent to cancel, which will begin the 60-day period in which your bond is held, per the AZ Revised Statute Section 28-4362.
+During this 60-day period, you and Jet are still responsible for any claims.

 Dealers who have paid for an annual term for the bond may receive a prorated refund, based on the time remaining.
 Jet will calculate the unearned premium (beyond the 60 days noted above), and the remainder will be refunded to you.
 Monthly payments subscribers will continue to be charged the monthly rate during this time, until cancellation is complete, at which point, payments will cease.

 For dealers who have opted to pay for the bond monthly, renewal is not necessary.
-As long as your payments continue, the bond will remain in force with ADOT without any effort.
+As long as your payments continue, the bond will remain in force with the Department of Transportation without any effort.